-Nevertheless, Foster rejects too much credit for the development of the latest crop – instead, he nods his head to EFL Clubs for nurturing the next generation, be it through their own Academies or facilitating loan spells.
+Nevertheless, the Liverpudlian rejects too much credit for the development of the latest crop – instead, he nods his head to EFL Clubs for nurturing the next generation, be it through their own Academies or facilitating loan spells.

 “Thanks to the amazing work that’s done throughout the country in the Academies on a daily basis, we get to reap the rewards,” he explained.
 “You work for the England national teams and we do have an array of wonderful talent in the pathway.
 It’s always a pleasure and a privilege to work with these young players.”

-And whilst his players are turning out for Clubs across the three divisions, he’s also keeping a close eye on the Papa John’s Trophy as the competition – which has produced notable names in recent years – heads to the Semi-Finals.
+The young Lions completed their final round of qualification games back in March but whilst his players are turned out for Clubs across the three divisions, he also kept a close eye on the Papa Johns Trophy – which has produced notable names in recent years.

 And with more and more players equipping themselves with invaluable game-time, it only evidenced to Foster how his players are stepping out of their comfort zone and stepping up.